Meet 8 Black Product Designers Building Inspirational And Inclusive Tech Communities

 In the tech industry, less than 5% of the workforce is African-American, and we know the tech sector has a long way to go in fixing diversity issues.
-The following list is a short intro to just some of the Black Product Designers who are flourishing in Silicon Valley, the corporate world and beyond.
-They are creating incredible experiences, invaluable products, and are supporting the next generation of designers.
+The following list is a short intro to just some of the Black product designers who are flourishing in Silicon Valley, the corporate world, and beyond.
+They are creating incredible experiences, and invaluable products, and are supporting the next generation of designers.

-Mariam is a Product Designer at Netflix.
+Mariam is a product designer at Netflix.
 She is also the founder of Kimoyo Fellowship, a design program teaching the skills required to become an entry-level UI/UX designer at Nigeria’s leading tech companies.
-Their inaugural cohort in Nigeria selected the top 5 candidates, who were trained by lead designers from the world’s best tech companies such as Netflix, Flutterwave, Twitter, Lyft & Paystack.
+Their inaugural cohort in Nigeria selected the top five candidates, who were trained by lead designers from the world’s best tech companies such as Netflix, Flutterwave, Twitter, Lyft, and Paystack.

 James Rhymer is a Lead Product Designer at Facebook AI, imagining the future of Inclusive AI, Creativity, and Civic Discourse.
 James is also passionate about mentorship and finds joy in inspiring young creatives, engineers, and entrepreneurs to pursue new paths that they might otherwise overlook without relatable representation in the industry.